Terminals

 Using the tools in the toolset one can set up services that handle TUI login on virtual terminals, and that provide virtual terminals entirely within application mode code, supplementing or even replacing the virtual terminals provided by a Linux or BSD operating system kernel.

-To log on over virtual terminals, kernel or user-space, one sets up ttylogin services.
+To log on over virtual terminals, either kernel or user-space, one sets up ttylogin services.

-To use kernel virtual terminals one arranges for such services to be enabled and (demand-)started.
+To use kernel virtual terminals one arranges for such ttylogin services to be enabled and (demand-)started.

-Setting up user-space virtual terminals involves similar services, additional console-terminal-emulator services, and realizers.
+Setting up user-space virtual terminals involves similar ttylogin services, additional console-terminal-emulator services, and further services for various realizers, multiplexors, and input methods.
+These are configured in various ways.

 Real terminals